 The NFCC stands ready to serve active duty members of the military, veterans, and their families as they face these unique crossroads in their lives.
 American Financial Solutions is able to provide financial counseling in-person, by phone, or online.
 To reach a certified financial counselor today, consumers can call 1-888-797-2604 or visit www.americanfinancialsolutions.org.

 American Financial Solutions (AFS) is a non-profit 501(c)3 financial education and credit counseling agency that helps people find solutions for managing their money and improving their financial lives.
 Since 1999, AFS has helped individuals across the United States through one-on-one counseling, classes, and the use of debt management plans.
 AFS is a member of the National Foundation for Credit Counseling (NFCC) as well as the Financial Counseling Association of America Financial Credit Counseling Association (FCAA).
 AFS is also accredited by the Council on Accreditation (COA) and has an A+ rating by the Better Business Bureau.
 Find us on Facebook and Twitter.

 About the National Foundation for Credit Counseling

-The National Foundation for Credit Counseling (NFCC), founded in 1951, is the nation’s largest and longest serving national nonprofit financial counseling organization.
-The NFCC’s mission is to promote the national agenda for financially responsible behavior, and build capacity for its members to deliver the highest-quality financial education and counseling services.
+The National Foundation for Credit Counseling (NFCC), founded in 1951, is the nation’s largest and longest-serving national nonprofit financial counseling organization.
+The NFCC’s mission is to promote the national agenda for financially responsible behavior and build the capacity for its members to deliver the highest-quality financial education and counseling services.
 NFCC members annually help millions of consumers through more than 600 community-based offices nationwide.
 For free and affordable confidential advice through a reputable NFCC member, call (800) 388-2227, (en Español (800) 682-9832) or visit http://www.nfcc.org.